VAMDC/NodeSoftware/doc/source/newnode.rst

     storage engine InnoDB over the standard MyISAM.
 You can set this in your settings.py by adding *'OPTIONS': {"init_command":
     "SET storage_engine=INNODB"}* to your database setup.
-We also reccommend to use UTF8 as default in your MySQL configuration or create your database with *CREATE DATABASE <dbname> CHARACTER SET utf8;*
+We also recommend to use UTF8 as default in your MySQL configuration or create your database with *CREATE DATABASE <dbname> CHARACTER SET utf8;*